jmgate/icseNotes/README.md

   * Rooting out flaky tests.
   * Best-Used by Date.

-### Toward Enhancing the Training of Software Engineering Students and Professionals with Active Video Watching
+### Toward Enhancing the Training of Software Engineering Students and Professionals with Active Video Watching (SEET)

 * Teaching (transferable) soft skills is rather challenging.
   * Taught in (group) project courses, workshops.